 - Optional flavorings: Light drizzle of extra virgin olive oil and 1 small clove garlic (pressed or minced)

 - Rinse the farro in a fine mesh sieve under cool running water (this step is important to remove any dust and excess starch).

 - In a medium saucepan, combine the rinsed farro and at least 4 cups water, or enough to cover the farro by several inches.
+Add the salt.
 Bring the water to a boil over medium-high heat, then reduce the heat as necessary to maintain a gentle simmer.

 - Cook until the farro is tender to the bite but still pleasantly chewy.
 Pearled farro will take around 15 minutes; unprocessed farro will take 25 to 40 minutes.
 Drain well.

 - If desired, stir in the olive oil and garlic while the farro is still hot.
-Season with additional salt, as needed.
+Season with another pinch or two of salt, as needed.
 Serve as desired.

 Storage suggestions: Leftover farro will keep well in the refrigerator, covered, for up to 4 days.
 Or, freeze farro in small portions for up to 6 months.
 I simply transfer frozen farro to a bowl and microwave until defrosted.
 Or you can gently drop the frozen farro into a pot of boiling water and cook just until warmed through, then drain well.